Bkaur12/GMRT-tutorials/docs/source/beforeyoubegin.rst

 starting the tutorials.
 The specific CASA version in which the tutorial was prepared is provided at the beginning of the individual tutorials.

+The participants of Radio Astronomy School 2024 will follow the instructions on the following link for the tutorials held in the E-lab: `RAS2024`_

 Pulsar/Beam data
 -----------------